paulxu1234/ameba_docs/source/application_note/mp_image.rst

-        3. Re\-build MP image as described in section 1.1.
+        3. Re-build MP image as described in section 1.1.

         4. Combine encrypted MP image with encrypted normal image as described in section 1.2.